 Custody is one of the major issues (usually the top priority) involved in divorce and paternity cases.
 Because judges are afforded a great deal of discretion, and because every case is unique, it can be challenging to predict the outcome if the matter proceeds to trial.
+That is why our Minnesota custody attorneys are here to help.

 Legal custody involves the ability of a parent to play a role in the major decisions surrounding the upbringing of a child.